Stellantis/stellantis.github.io/_webportal-tutorials-advanced/07Connecting to MQTT Broker.md

 type: tutorial advanced
 ---

-# CONNECTING TO THE MQTT BROKER
+## MQTT CONNECTION

 ### WHAT YOU NEED BEFORE BEGINNING

-- Your SSL client certificate to secure the connexion
+- Your SSL client certificate to secure the connection
-- Your credentials : login (UID) and MQTT password
+- Your credentials: login (UID) and MQTT password

 They will be created by PSA and given to you.